 Select "General".

 Fig. 2.
-Selecting "General" in the settings list.
+Selecting the "General" section in the settings list.

-In the "General" menu, scroll down.
-Find the "Use proxy server" item.
+In the "General" menu, scroll down the list.
+Find the item "Use proxy server".

 By default, it says "None".

-Tap on this item to enter the configuration menu.
+Tap this item to enter the configuration menu.

 Fig. 3.
 Menu item for proxy settings (disabled by default).

 Step 3.
-Entering Data (The most crucial stage)
+Entering data (The most critical stage)

 In the window that opens, perform the following actions:

-Turn on the switch in the upper right corner (the checkmark will become active).
+Enable the toggle in the top right corner (the checkmark will become active).

-Select the protocol type (Type): Tap on the Type field.
-In the drop-down list, select SOCKS5.
+Select the protocol type (Type): Tap the Type field.
+In the dropdown list, select SOCKS5.
 (Note: If your provider gave you ShadowSocks, select that, but most paid proxies require SOCKS5).

-Authentication: Enter the Username (Login) and Password for the proxy from your CyberYozh App dashboard.
+Authentication: Enter the Username (Login) and Password for the proxy from your CyberYozh App personal account.

 Fig. 4.
 Proxy server configuration interface.

 Fig. 5.
-Selecting SOCKS5 protocol from the dropdown.
+Selecting the SOCKS5 protocol from the dropdown list.

 Fig. 6.
 Entering server data, authorization, and the important "Use udp" checkbox.

 ⚠️ Step 4.
-The checkbox that decides everything (Call issues)
+The checkbox that decides everything (The call issue)

 At the bottom of the screen, there is an inconspicuous setting "Use udp".